ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-kakuteh7.rst

 FrSky Telemetry
 ===============

 FrSky Telemetry is supported using the Tx pin of any UART including SERIAL6/UART6 .
 You need to set the following parameters to enable support for FrSky S.PORT (example shows SERIAL6).
-Note this assumes the RC input is using default (ALT_BRD_CONFIG =0).
-Obviously, if using ALT_BRD_CONFIG = 1 for full duplex RC prtocols, you must a different UART for FrSky Telemetry.
+Note this assumes the RC input is using default (:ref:`BRD_ALT_CONFIG<BRD_ALT_CONFIG>` = 0).
+Obviously, if using :ref:`BRD_ALT_CONFIG<BRD_ALT_CONFIG>` = 1 for full duplex RC prtocols, you must a different UART for FrSky Telemetry.

   - :ref:`SERIAL6_PROTOCOL<SERIAL6_PROTOCOL>` 10
   - :ref:`SERIAL6_OPTIONS<SERIAL6_OPTIONS>` 7